fannyf123/RJ-Auto-Metadata/README.md

 ## 1. Introduction

 RJ Auto Metadata is a powerful desktop application built with Python and CustomTkinter, designed to streamline the process of adding descriptive metadata (titles, descriptions, keywords) to various media files.
-It leverages the capabilities of the Google Gemini generative AI model to analyze file content and suggest relevant metadata, which is then embedded directly into the files using the industry-standard ExifTool utility.
+It now supports multiple AI providers (Google Gemini, native OpenAI Responses, and OpenRouter routing to GPT-4.1/5, Claude, Grok, Llama 4, Gemini 2.5, and more) to analyze file content and suggest relevant metadata, which is then embedded directly into the files using the industry-standard ExifTool utility.
 This tool is particularly useful for photographers, videographers, graphic designers, and stock media contributors who need to manage and enrich large collections of digital assets efficiently.

 **Platform Support:**
 - 🟢 **Windows**: Full installer + source code support